 • manage the intellectual control of the archives in the archival database, and

 • provide advice to agencies about official permanent records.

-If you have questions about transferring records, or the management of the South Australian Government Archives, contact Collection Management Services.
+If you have questions about transferring records, or the management of the South Australian Government Archives, contact the Archive Team.